kotaUdaySree/Machine_Learning/RNN/readme.md

 ## Usage

 To run the code, make sure you have the required libraries installed.
-You can install them using the following command:
 Then, you can execute each section of the code in a Python environment.

 ## Acknowledgements

 - The IMDb dataset is part of the Keras library and can be found [here](https://keras.io/api/datasets/imdb/).

+If you have any other questions or need further assistance, feel free to let me know!